STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: Metric

 \paragraph{Sub-code Classification}

 Sub-code classification is also evaluated as a multi-label task, where each message may be annotated with one or more Sub-codes tied to a parent Code.
-Let $\hat{y}_i^{sub}$ and $y_i^{sub}$ denote predicted and gold Sub-codes, respectively.
+Let $\widehat{\mathcal V}^{(i)}$ and $\mathcal V^{(i)}$ denote predicted and gold Sub-code sets, respectively.
 Metrics are calculated using:

 \paragraph{Evidence Extraction}

 For Span extraction, we evaluate each predicted evidence string against gold Spans using a \textbf{relaxed token-level matching strategy}, which combines: \begin{itemize} \item Full containment (i.e., gold Span is fully included in predicted Span or vice versa). \item Jaccard similarity (between predicted and gold Spans), with a threshold of 0.6. \end{itemize}